Ivy James, Residential Manager

 After over a decade of drinking and using drugs, Lindsey H. was looking for a “peace in [her] life that wasn’t there.”
 She was tired of feeling unhappy and unfulfilled and came to the realization that her lifestyle could not continue any longer.

-Ten months after deciding to make a change in her life and get sober, Lindsey is a mere two months away from graduating Gilgal.
+One year after deciding to make a change in her life and get sober, Lindsey is now graduating Gilgal.

 BREAKING CHAINS: Generational Addiction

 My name is Charlie C. and I am 29 years old.
 I was born in Orange County, CA and raised in Panama City, FL until the age of 13.
 I am the youngest of two children.
 I followed my dad’s footsteps and joined the US Marines at the age of 17.
 I learned about being a machinist and a welder in the service.
 I became certified in welding during my time in the Job Corps.